Inexplicable768/Inexplicable768/README.md

   Rust
   PHP, SQL

 Programming is fun, but remember its important to connect with the real world too.
-I do that, and im pretty damn content as a result
+I do that, and im pretty content as a result.
+People often say life is short, but really you have a lot of time, its just your perception changes as you age.

 - Projects I've Worked on:
   Infinistem.com is a project currently in progress making easy to understand, fun, expansive and universal STEM education,